reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 protocol was updated by [RFC 1350] in 1992.
 In this post I'll only cover RFC 1350.
 Extensions like [RFC 2347], which adds a 6th packet type, won't be covered.

+> `TODO`: Consider linking directly to the type design or parsing sections for
+> efficient (or knowledgable) readers.

 ### Security